DynamoDS/DynamoPrimer/07_Code-Block/7-3_shorthand.md

 ### Exercise
+>Download the example file that accompanies this exercise (Right click and "Save Link As...").
+A full list of example files can be found in the Appendix.
+[Obsolete-Nodes_Sine-Surface.dyn](datasets/7-3/Obsolete-Nodes_Sine-Surface.dyn)

 In this exercise, we will flex our new shorthand skills to create a funky-cool eggshell surface defined by ranges and formulas.
 During this exercise, notice how we use code block and existing Dynamo nodes in tandem: we use the code block for the heavy data lifting while the Dynamo nodes are visually laid out for legibility of the definition.

 ![Exercise](images/7-3/Exercise/13.png)